The Rescue (2020 film): Cast

-Production

 Music

 Elliot Leung was invited to return after composing the score to Operation Red Sea.
 The score was recorded in Synchron Stage.
-On December 18, Sony Classical and Milan Records released a soundtrack album consisting of 27 tracks.
+On 18 December, Sony Classical and Milan Records released a soundtrack album consisting of 27 tracks.

 Release

 The film was originally scheduled to be released on 25 January 2020 in both China and the United States, but was delayed due to the COVID-19 pandemic.
 It was later released on 18 December 2020.

 Reception

 Box office

 The Rescue grossed $8.9 million in its first day of release.
 Chinese audiences gave the film 9.2/10 on Maoyan, 9/10 on Taopiaopiao, and 6.6/10 on Douban.
 It went on to debut to $36.1 million, finishing first at the box office.
 Variety wrote that the total was "far below projections and could mean the film will lose money."